 2. Preparation of the tax computations for individuals, sole proprietors and partnerships;

-3. Preparation of (IR8A) and tax clearance (Form IR21 for non-citizen employees' cessation of employment);
+3. Preparation of employees' tax returns (IR8A) and tax clearance (Form IR21 for non-citizen employees' cessation of employment);

 4. Assist in attending to IRAS queries on individuals' tax matters;